Compositional equivalences based on Open pNets: Background and notations

 In this article, we extensively use indexed structures (maps) over some countable indexed sets.
 The indices can typically be integers, bounded or not.
 We use indexed sets in pNets because we want to consider a set of processes, and specify separately how to synchronise them.
 Roughly this could also be realised using tuples, however indexed sets are more general, can be infinite, and give a compact representation than using the position in a possibly long tuple.

-An indexed family is denoted as follows: $a_i^{i\in I}$ is a family of elements $a_i$ indexed over the set $I$.
-Such a family is equivalent to the mapping $(i\mapsto a_i)^{i\in I}$, and we will also use mapping notations to manipulate indexed sets.
+An indexed family is denoted as follows: $t_i^{i\in I}$ is a family of elements $t_i$ indexed over the set $I$.
+Such a family is equivalent to the mapping $(i\mapsto t_i)^{i\in I}$, and we will also use mapping notations to manipulate indexed sets.
 To specify the set over which the structure is indexed, indexed structures are always denoted with an exponent of the form $i\in I$.

-Consequently, $a_i^{i\in I}$ defines first $I$ the set over which the family is indexed, and then $a_i$ the elements of the family.
-For example $a^{i\in\{3\}}$ is the mapping with a single entry $a$ at index $3$; exceptionally, such mappings with only a few entries will also be denoted $(3\mapsto a)$.
+Consequently, $t_i^{i\in I}$ defines first $I$ the set over which the family is indexed, and then $t_i$ the elements of the family.
+For example $t_i^{i\in\{3\}}$ is the mapping with a single entry $t_3$ at index $3$; exceptionally, for mappings with only a few entries we use the notation $(3\mapsto t_3)$ instead.
+In this article, sentences of the form ``there exists $t_i^{i\in I}$'' means there exists $I$ and a function that maps each element of $I$ to a term $t_i$.

-When this is not ambiguous, we shall use abusive vocabulary and notations for sets, and typically write ``indexed set over I'' when formally we should speak of multisets, and ``$x\in A_i^{i\in I}$'' to mean $\exists i\in I.\, x=A_i$.
-To simplify equations, an indexed set can be denoted $\set{a}$ instead of $a_i^{i\in I}$ when $I$ is irrelevant.
+When this is not ambiguous, we shall use abusive notations for sets, and typically write ``indexed set over I'' when formally we should speak of multisets, and ``$x\in A_i^{i\in I}$'' to mean $\exists i\in I.\, x=A_i$.
+To simplify equations, an indexed set can be denoted $\set{t}$ instead of $t_i^{i\in I}$ when $I$ is irrelevant.

-$\uplus$ is the disjoint union on sets.
+The disjoint union on sets is $\uplus$.
 We extend it to disjoint union of indexed sets defined by the merge of the two sets provided they are indexed on disjoint families.
-The elements of the union of two indexed sets are then accessed by using an index of one of the two joined families. $\setminus$ is the standard subtraction operation on indexed sets: $\dom(A\setminus B)=\dom(A)\setminus B$.
+The elements of the union of two indexed sets are then accessed by using an index of one of the two joined families.
+The standard subtraction operation on indexed sets is $\setminus$, with $\dom(A\setminus B)=\dom(A)\setminus B$.